hareeshkavumkulath/BigdataAnalytics/README.md

 Based on the analysis question and our initial findings we have come up with the above modification on the dataset.

+#### Technologies and Algorithms

+1. SPARK:
+	* It is a general-purpose distributed computing engine used for processing and analyzing a large amount of data and because of size of 311 dataset, the SPARK would be best fit.
+	* Dataframe API - the Dataframe API act as distributed SQL query engine which will be used for analysis where we require to filter the dataset based on requirement.

+2. Supervised learning will be used to to fullfill our second objective to predict the closure time for the request.
+SPARKML library available regression Algorithms will be used.
+RMSE (Root Mean Squared Error) will be used to evaluate our Algorithms.
+Algorithm includes:
+	* Linear Regression.
+	* Decision Tree.
+	* Random Forest.
+	* Gradient boosted tree Regression.

+2. Unsupervised learning will be used to to fullfill our first objective to provide statistical insights:
+	* K-Means clustering to get clusters based on longitude and latitude.
+	* To find out the optimal number of clusters, the ELBOW method will be used.
+The ELBOW method is a heuristic method of interpretation and validation of consistency within cluster analysis designed to help find the appropriate number of clusters in a dataset.